Robinlovelace/open-gat/README.md

 <!-- The previous sections support and expand on the two main premises of this paper: that geographic analysis has much to offer transport planning, and that the incumbent proprietary software products are not well suited to tackle 21^st^ Century transport planning needs. -->
 <!-- In this section the paper shifts gear, and moves onto solutions. -->

-The previous sections suggest that technological, environment and societal changes are driving demand for geographic analysis via accessible tools in transport planning.
-This section reviews prominent open source tools that could, and in some cases already are, being used to tackle research, and increasingly applied, transport planning challenges.
+Technological, environment and societal changes are driving demand for accessible tools for geographic analysis transport planning.
+This section reviews prominent open source tools that are already being used to tackle transport planning challenges.
 Open source tools for geographic analysis in transport planning have not emerged in a vacuum.
 They were developed in the wider landscape of open source software (Dhir and Dhir 2017).

 These tools could be classified by the five main stages illustrated in Figure <a href="#fig:schematic">1.1</a> (data collection, processing,